Michelle Terry

-Michelle Terry is an Olivier Award–winning English actress and writer, known for her extensive work for Shakespeare's Globe, the Royal Shakespeare Company and the Royal National Theatre, as well as her television work, notably writing and starring in the Sky One television series The Café.
+Michelle Terry (born 1979, Nuneaton, Warwickshire) is an Olivier Award–winning English actress and writer, known for her extensive work for Shakespeare's Globe, the Royal Shakespeare Company and the Royal National Theatre, as well as her television work, notably writing and starring in the Sky One television series The Café.
 Terry took up the role of artistic director at Shakespeare's Globe in April 2018.

 Early life

-Terry was born in Nuneaton, moving whilst still a child to grow up in Weston-super-Mare.
+Terry was born in Nuneaton, moving while still a child to grow up in Weston-super-Mare.
 She was raised in Kewstoke, and attended Priory Community School and Broadoak Sixth Form Centre.

 Terry aspired to be an actress from an early age.
 She attended an amateur dramatic society and took LAMDA exams at school in poetry, prose and spoken verse.
 At the age of fourteen she joined the National Youth Theatre.
 She read English literature at Cardiff University before training at the Royal Academy of Dramatic Art, graduating in 2004.

 Career

 Theatre

 Terry made her professional debut in the touring and subsequent West End production of Blithe Spirit, playing the Maid and understudying Elvira.
 Her other theatre credits include The War on Terror, 50 Ways to Leave Your Lover, The Man Who Had All the Luck, Tribes and As You Like It.
 Her work at the National Theatre includes London Assurance, All's Well That Ends Well and England People Very Nice.
 She also appeared in broadcast versions of London Assurance and All's Well That Ends Well as part of National Theatre Live.
 For the Royal Shakespeare Company, Terry has appeared in productions of Days of Significance, Pericles, The Winter's Tale, The Crucible and Love's Labour's Lost, playing Rosaline.
 She was among the writers of Sudden Loss of Dignity, staged at the Bush Theatre in 2009.

 Terry won critical acclaim for her work at Shakespeare's Globe Theatre, for her performance of Rosalind in As You Like It.
 London's Financial Times wrote "I'm not sure it's possible to see Michelle Terry on a stage without falling a little in love with her.
 She has the intelligence, inventiveness and vivacity to play the character and the show simultaneously, not setting herself above the material but relishing her immersion in the role and inviting us to share it with her."
 She also appeared in productions of Love's Labour's Lost and A Midsummer Night's Dream at that venue, both of which were released on DVD.
-On 24 July 2017 she was announced as its fourth Artistic Director, to succeed Emma Rice in April 2018.
+On 24 July 2017 she was announced as its fourth artistic director, to succeed Emma Rice in April 2018.